“As you grow older, you will discover that you have two hands, one for helping yourself, the other for helping others.” - Maya Angelou

 Think of this as a dance.
 We are stressed by something and then we calm ourselves down naturally.
 We go back and forth, back and forth, but if you aren’t aware of the dance you may get stuck in the stress zone or start to believe doing more and more will help, when in fact, less is more.

-Many people think doing less is lazy or unproductive, however, lazy is actually survival for many individuals.
-In many ways, laziness is the perfect biological response to burn out, depression, fear, anxiety, and other paralyzing life traumas.
+Many people think doing less is lazy or unproductive.
+However, laziness is actually survival for many individuals.
+In many ways, laziness is the perfect biological response to burnout, depression, fear, anxiety, and other paralyzing life traumas.